 Any developer can use No Code or Low Code automation to develop mobile applications or software.
 Yet, some developers do not understand how these automation systems work or how they are different from each other.
 They have similar results - a well-built application or software.
 However, the processes employed in the automation systems are different.

-This article explains everything you need to know about code automation, the benefits, and the risks involved in the automation procedures.
+This article explains everything you need to know about automation, the benefits, and the risks involved in the automation procedures.
 In the end, you should be able to figure out which of the two is best for your business.

 In web development, automation involves using already-built methods to build websites, applications, or software.
 As a result, human input in these systems is reduced to the most minimal that is possible.